the-locksmith/rcon/README.md

 ## Overview

-`rcon` is a RCON command line utility for Source engine based game servers.
-Apart from obvious use for RCON commands it is capable of automatically banning users based on their user names.
+`rcon` is a RCON command line utility for Source engine based game server administration.
+Apart from obvious use of RCON commands it is capable of automatically banning users by their user names.

 ## Usage